arontier/software/README.md

 in a browser.

-Enter your account name for `Username` field, which shows in your certificate filename, and the current password for `Password` to log in to the site.
+Enter your account name for `Username` field, which shows in your certificate filename and the current password for `Password` to log in to the site.
-Then you should see `Update Password` section.
+After log in, you should see `Update Password` section.
 Enter a new password twice (for `Password` and `Confirmation`) and click `Save`.
 Then log out from the site.
-Next time you use OpenVPN Client Connect, you can use the new password to connect Arontier network.
+Next time you use OpenVPN Client Connect, you must use the new password to connect Arontier network.

 ## Drivers